workerman/mqtt

 • $content: The message.

-• qos: The QoS level.
-The default is 0.
+• qos: The QoS level, default is 0.

-• $callback: function (\Exception $exception = null).
-(This setting is not supported for QoS 0.)
-Triggered when an error occurs or when the publication is successful. $exception is the exception object, and when there is no error, $exception is null.
+• $callback: - function (\Exception $exception = null) (not supported when QoS is 0); triggered when an error occurs or when publishing is successful. $exception is an exception object; when no error occurs, $exception is null, and so on.

 subscribe(mixed $topic, [array $options], [callable $callback])

-• qos: The QoS level accepted by the Broker.
+• qos is the QoS level accepted by the Broker.

 unsubscribe(mixed $topic, [callable $callback])

-• $callback: function (\Exception $e = null).
-Triggered when the unsubscription is successful or fails.
+• $callback: - function (\Exception $e = null), callback triggered when successful or failed.

 disconnect()

-Gracefully disconnects from the Broker.
-A DISCONNECT message will be sent to the Broker.
+Disconnect from the Broker normally; a DISCONNECT message will be sent to the Broker.

 close()